PHC LAW LTD t/a PHILIP H CUERDEN SOLICITORS

 10. Grievance Procedure

 We are confident of providing a high quality service in all respects.
 If however you have any queries or concerns about our service, please raise them in the first instance with the Fee Earner handling your claim.
-If that does not resolve the problem to your satisfaction, then please contact our Mr Cuerden, who is the Principal, and he will endeavour to resolve any grievance to your satisfaction.
+If that does not resolve the problem to your satisfaction, then please contact our Mr Porter, or Mr Wood, who are the Principal partners, and they will endeavour to resolve any grievance to your satisfaction.
 In the unlikely event that we are unable to satisfy any grievance to your satisfaction you are entitled to refer the matter to the Solicitors Regulation Authority and the legal Ombudsmen.
 Further details will be given upon request.

 11. Your responsibilities